 - Marriage – Mr or Mrs Right has still not shown up despite our diligent prayers and us reading all dating and marriage books the Christian book shops have on offer.

-- Our status – we want to be accepted and respected, in church, in politics or elsewhere.
+- Our status – we want to be accepted and respected, at work, in church, in society or elsewhere.

-It’s the pursuit of happiness – desperate to live the dream
+It’s the pursuit of happiness – we’re desperate to live “the dream”.

 We are control-freaks

 Although we know, we should take everything to the Lord in prayer, we cannot stand unanswered prayer for too long.
 And since we like being in control, we take matters into our own hands.

 The result is striving, working and wearing ourselves out.

 Worse even, we might leave some scorched earth behind us on our path to success.
 Colleagues kicked out of the way, neglected families, estranged friends.
 While eventually we might get what we want, will it be worth the cost?

 Soaring like eagles – effortlessly